-Step 3: Schedule An Appointment With Your Gynecologist, OB Or Midwife
+Step 3: Schedule An Appointment With Your OB-GYN Or Midwife

 Step 4: Establish A Safe Network

 Build a support network of safe family, friends, and professionals.
-Join the Betrayal Trauma Recovery Club, schedule a support call with an APSATS-trained Betrayal Trauma Recovery Coach to determine your next steps.
-Take classes to learn the principles and tools you need to make progress toward a truly peaceful life.
+Join our daily group sessions & schedule an individual session with Coach Cat about How To Heal - Stages Of Betrayal Trauma Recovery to determine your next steps.
+Learn the principles and tools you need to make progress toward a truly peaceful life.

 Step 5: Don't Try To Identify The Cause Of His Abusive Behaviors

-Understanding the source of his porn use or anger (shame, trauma, personality disorders, addiction, etc) doesn’t make a significant difference in how those behaviors affect you.
-Seeking the source will not empower you to stop or heal from the trauma – it only keeps you in harm's way.
+Understanding the source of his porn use or anger (shame, trauma, personality disorders, addiction, etc.) doesn’t make a significant difference in how those behaviors affect you.
+Seeking the source won't empower you to stop it or heal from the trauma – it only keeps you in harm's way.

 Step 6: Couple's Therapy Isn't The Right Place To Start